• Skip to primary navigation

 Here are the five runners-up:

-For those of you who want to see how we made our selections, we recorded the process and is posted here.
+For those of you who want to see how we made our selections, we recorded the process with Jason and its posted below

 I’ll end with some shameless self-promotion.
 On June 4, 2024, St. Martin’s Press will publish my book, “Your Caption Has Been Selected—More than anyone could possibly want to know about The New Yorker Cartoon Caption Contest.”
 It has a foreward by Bob Mankoff and 175 New Yorker cartoons.
 I hope to God you’ll all buy many copies.